cortex-js/compute-engine/src/docs/guide-expressions.md

 ## Unboxing

-**To access the MathJSON expression of a boxed expression**, use the `expr.json` property.
-Use this property to "unbox" the expression.
+**To access the MathJSON expression of a boxed expression as plain JSON**, use the `expr.json` property.
+This property is an "unboxed" version of the expression.

 ```js
 const expr = ce.box(['Add', 3, 'x']);